ClementsWayne/devops-skills-test/README.md

 tail -f var/log/audit/audit
 * Write the commands to add 30GB disk space to a logical volume named "docker" that belongs to a logical group named "docker-group".
 Add new physical disk.
 Boot.
-# pvscan.
-This will show you the current physical volumes.
+ pvscan
-# fdisk /dev/sdb.
-Add the disk to your machine as a primary partition. ...
+ fdisk /dev/sdb
-# pvcreate /dev/sdb1.
-This creates a new physical LVM volume on our new disk.
+ pvcreate /dev/sdb1
-# vgextend VolGroup00 /dev/sdb1. ...
+ vgextend VolGroup00 /dev/sdb1
-# pvscan. ...
+ pvscan
-# lvextend -L+40G /dev/VolGroup00/docker.
+ lvextend -L+40G /dev/VolGroup00/docker

 * In the root of this repository, create a Bash script called "listit.sh", when executed, this script must do the following (in order):
     * Create a file called directories.list that contains the directory names only of the current directory.